Hayden Wesneski: Chicago Cubs

 On August 1, 2022, the Yankees traded Wesneski to the Chicago Cubs for relief pitcher Scott Effross.
-The Cubs assigned him to the Iowa Cubs.

-The Cubs promoted Wesneski to the major leagues on September 6, 2022.
-He debuted that day and pitched five scoreless innings with eight strikeouts.
+The Cubs assigned him to the Iowa Cubs, with whom he was 0-2 with a 5.66 ERA.
+The Cubs promoted Wesneski to the major leagues on September 6.
+He debuted that day and pitched five scoreless innings with eight strikeouts en route to his first career win.
 On September 22, Wesneski pitched an immaculate inning versus the Pittsburgh Pirates.
+He finished his rookie campaign with a 2.18 ERA in 6 games.